antronerds/r2-tutorials/docs/Adapting_R2.md

 9. The expression of MYCN is plotted in the different groups of the track that was created (Figure 30).
 Note that the other track of mutated genes has a large overlap with the stage 4 group.
-There is also overlap with the �recurrence\_or\_progression� Default Track that we set to visible.
+There is also overlap with the "recurrence\_or\_progression" Default Track that we set to visible.
     [![](_static/images/AdaptingR2_VisualizeTracks.png)**Figure
     30: Tracks created are visualized underneath the graph**](_static/images/AdaptingR2_VisualizeTracks.png)
-10. Another convenient option from the �custom track manager� is the export function which enables you to manipulate your tracks manually outside R2.
+10. Another convenient option from the "custom track manager" is the export function which enables you to manipulate your tracks manually outside R2.
 This could be of use when your want to share tracks with other users or create new custom tracks.
 One reason you want to use